 Federal law and regulations require that all students receiving financial assistance from Title IV and Title VII programs must maintain satisfactory academic progress.
 KCUMB academic leadership establishes university and/or program level academic standards that are then used to determine eligibility for federal financial aid.
 The academic progress of each student is monitored at the conclusion of each course by academic leadership and evaluated at the end of each academic year by the Promotion and Graduation Committee for the purpose of determining eligibility for progression into the next academic level and/or graduation.
 The Promotion and Graduation Committee reviews student records to determine whether the student has fulfilled all academic requirements and has maintained the standards of ethical, moral, personal and professional conduct required for continued study.
-If the P&G Committee has a concern regarding a students' eligibility for continued enrollment, progression to the next academic level of their educational program and/or graduation, the Committee makes a formal recommendation to the appropriate College Dean who then makes the final decision regarding the students' enrollment status.
+If the Promotion and Graduation Committee has a concern regarding a students' eligibility for continued enrollment, progression to the next academic level of their educational program and/or graduation, the committee makes a formal recommendation to the appropriate college dean who then makes the final decision regarding the students' enrollment status.

-COM Students - Satisfactory Academic Progress for Financial Aid Consideration Satisfactory Academic Progress is assessed annually.
-To qualify for financial aid, a COM student must have attained a 2.0 GPA (passing grade) by the beginning of the academic year and meet the University's promotion requirements for years 2, 3 and 4 as outlined in the COM Assessment Policy, paragraphs B and C which outlines the pace of the educational program.
-COM students must complete the program within 5 years.
+Satisfactory Academic Progress for Financial Aid Consideration (COM Students)

+Satisfactory Academic Progress is assessed annually.
+To qualify for financial aid, a COM student must have attained a minimum 2.0 cumulative GPA (passing grade) by the beginning of each academic year and meet the University's promotion requirements for years two, three, and four as outlined in the COM Assessment Policy, paragraphs B and C which outlines the pace of the educational program.
 A student will be denied financial aid until these requirements are met.
-The student will be notified of a denial by the Financial Aid office.
-The College of Osteopathic Medicine is a lock-step program requiring the sections in years one and two of the program to be completed in sequential order.
+In addition, COM students must complete the program within five years to remain eligible for financial aid.
+The student will be notified of a denial by the Financial Aid Office.

+The College of Osteopathic Medicine is a lock-step program requiring the sections/courses in years one and two of the program to be completed in sequential order.
 A withdrawal from a section is a withdrawal from the academic year or the program.
-A withdrawal or incomplete of an elective has little or no affect on SAP except that a total of 4 electives must be completed by the end of the second year to continue to third year as outlined in the Assessment Policy.
+A withdrawal or incomplete of an elective has little or no effect on SAP except that a total of four electives must be completed by the end of the second year to continue to third year as outlined in the Assessment Policy.
+First- and second-year COM students with two section failures will have financial aid suspended until the result of the next exam is known.
 In third-year, ten core clinical clerkships must be successfully completed in order to continue to fourth year.
-Passage of COMLEX CE 1 & 2 and PE are required for graduation.
-The failure of the COMLEX 1-CE exam results in a student being placed in a remedial, non-credit IDIS 001 NBOME Preparation course for 6 to 8 weeks which may lengthen the student's thirdyear.
+Passage of COMLEX CE I & II and PE are required for graduation.
+Failure of the COMLEX 1-CE exam results in a student being placed in a remedial IDIS 001 COMLEX I Preparation course for six to eight weeks which may lengthen the student's third-year.
 A student may receive financial aid for one remedial IDIS 001 course in third-year.
-In fourth year, ten clerkships must also be completed.
-A COMLEX 2-CE or PE exam failure results in a student being placed in a remedial, non-credit IDIS 002 or 002p NBOME Preparation course.
-Financial aid may be received for one IDIS 002 or 002p NBOME Preparation course within fourth year.
+In fourth year, 10 clerkships must also be completed.
+A COMLEX II-CE or -PE exam failure results in a student being placed in a remedial IDIS 002 COMLEX II-CE Preparation or IDIS 002p NBOME II-PE Preparation course.
+Financial aid may be received for one IDIS 002 COMLEX II-CE Preparation or IDIS 002p NBOME-II PE Preparation course within fourth year.
+Additionally, third- and fourth-year COM students with two failures of the same COMLEX will have financial aid suspended until the passage of their third attempt.